π’ Read time: ~30 sec

 π Typography & Readability Fixes

-| Style Name | Font Size (px) | Weight | WCAG Compliance |
+| Style | Before | Issue | After |

 |---|---|---|---|

-| Paragraph | 10 | Bold | Pass with high contrast |
+| Subtitle | 10px / Bold | Pass with high contrast | Part of unified scale |

 π¨ Contrast Enhancements

-Contrast was audited across core surfaces and primary interaction elements.
+Contrast was refined across core surfaces and primary interaction elements.
+Several components failed WCAG AA thresholds, reducing clarity in fast interactions.

 Contrast Enhancements